-Robert Honstein's work Soul House serves as a point of departure for this program delving into memory and reflection.
+Robert Honstein's work Soul House serves as a point of departure for this program delving into memory, reflection, and nostalgia.

 The program begins with Anna Clyne's 1987, a reflective work for quartet and tape in which the tape's source material is "a melody and winding sounds from a music box that my [Clyne's] father gave my mother in their early days of courting, and the sounds of the carousel and pebbles at Brighton Beach in the South of England—a place of fond memories."